Johnny Galecki Posts Hilarious Instagram Response To Fan Who Sneaks A Pic Of Him While Driving

 “Miss you already @babsamiga you sneaky and irresponsible driver.
 (P.S., I may or may not have been wearing pants.)”

-Galecki’s post was liked by nearly 150,000 followers, including his Conners costar Emma Kenney and Badflower singer Josh Katz, who wrote, “You’re my favorite meme, pooks.”
+Galecki’s post was liked by nearly 150,000 followers, including his Conners co-star Emma Kenney.

+Badflower singer Josh Katz also liked it and wrote, “You’re my favorite meme, pooks.”

 You can see the original tweet below.